suiginsoft/hebimath/README.md

 Hebimath adheres to these principles in its implementation:

 - Be compact, concise and readable.
 Favor small code, but don't over-do it.
-  In the low-level kernel functions, with the exception of the ``generic'' version, favor runtime speed above all else.
+  In the low-level kernel functions, with the exception of the "generic" version, favor runtime speed above all else.
 - Avoid unnecessary memory allocations, and delay allocations until they are absolutely required for output variables.